🦺 SAFETY & EMERGENCY

 Community Matters: Culture, Climate & Student Voice

 To build on our safety plan with a strong foundation in climate and culture, BVUSD partnered with Community Matters, a globally recognized, locally based organization.
-Their evidence-based programs promote social-emotional learning, school connectedness, and student empowerment through what they describe as an “inside-out” approach to bullying prevention and school safety.
+Their evidence-based programs promote social-emotional learning, school connectedness, and student empowerment through an “inside-out” approach to bullying prevention and school safety.

 BVUSD staff have participated in several full-day trainings, and we are in the process of expanding access to all school staff.

-• Planned launch of Safe School Buddies at Yulupa School by 2025, supported through generous community-based grants
+- Planned launch of Safe School Buddies at Yulupa School by 2025, supported through community-based grants

 “I Love U Guys” Foundation: Reunification Protocols